With Treatment

 Services provided:

-Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center is an inpatient rehab facility in Arlington, Virginia that is located in the 22203 zip code.
-It includes residential rehab, short term inpatient rehab and residential long term rehab.
+Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center is a residential rehab center in Arlington, VA that is situated in the 22203 zip code.
+It offers one year inpatient rehab, residential rehab and residential detox.
 Phoenix Houses Of The Mid Atlantic Phoenix House Mens Residential Center offers treatment to men.

 Address: 521 North Quincy Street, Arlington, VA 22203 in Arlington County